Lance Performance Guide

 Threading Model

 Lance is designed to be thread-safe and performant.
-Lance APIs can be called concurrently unless explicity stated otherwise.
+Lance APIs can be called concurrently unless explicitly stated otherwise.
 Users may create multiple tables and share tables between threads.
 Operations may run in parallel on the same table, but some operations may lead to conflicts.
 For details see Conflict resolution.

 Most Lance operations will use multiple threads to perform work in parallel.
 There are two thread pools in lance: the IO thread pool and the compute thread pool.
 The IO thread pool is used for reading and writing data from disk.
 The compute thread pool is used for performing computations on data.
 The number of threads in each pool can be configured by the user.